Jindabyne

 Jindabyne performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

 Jindabyne's educational qualifications trail regional benchmarks, with 26.3% of residents aged 15+ holding university degrees compared to NSW's 32.2%.
-This gap indicates potential for educational development and skills enhancement.
+The gap suggests potential for educational development and skills enhancement.
 Bachelor degrees are the most common at 19.9%, followed by postgraduate qualifications (4.4%) and graduate diplomas (2.0%).
-Trade and technical skills are prominent, with 39.7% of residents aged 15+ holding vocational credentials – advanced diplomas (10.3%) and certificates (29.4%).
+Trade and technical skills are prominent, with 39.7% of residents aged 15+ holding vocational credentials - advanced diplomas (10.3%) and certificates (29.4%).

 Frequently Asked Questions - Education